contagon/handbook/handbook/5-general-and-area-leadership.md

 Outside of the United States and Canada, Area Presidencies may call women to serve as area organization advisers.
 These advisers may help orient and instruct new stake Relief Society, Young Women, and Primary presidencies, under the direction of these leaders’ stake presidencies (see [6.2.1.6](6-stake-leadership.md#6216-stake-organizations-and-programs)).
 A member of the stake presidency or an assigned high councilor participates in this orientation.

 Area advisers serve under the direction of their Area Presidency.
 They also receive regular instruction from general organization presidencies.
-They typically serve for three to five years.
+They typically serve for three years.